muhammad-sayed-mahdy/handwritten-writer-identification/README.md

     3- run: `python src/main.py`
     4- check results at `results.txt` and timing at `time.txt`

+A test case folder in the data folder should contain a folder for each author containing 2 images of that author, and a test image.
 Results file will contain -for each test case at the `data` folder- the predicted number of author that wrote the `test.png` image.
 Author number corresponds to the folder number that contains the images of the author.